Understanding postpartum psychosis

 To drive better support services for mothers, researchers have also worked closely with a coalition of 100 maternal mental health charitable organisations, including Bipolar UK, Family Action, MIND, NSPCC and Samaritans, under the umbrella of the Maternal Mental Health Alliance (MMHA).

 The MMHA commenced a major campaign called ‘Everyone’s Business’, which focused on the critical need for new specialist perinatal mental health teams across England.
-An MMHA mapping exercise, demonstrated that, in 2015, less than 25% of the UK was covered by a specialist perinatal mental health team.
+An MMHA mapping exercise, demonstrated that, in 2015, less than 25 percent of the UK was covered by a specialist perinatal mental health team.

 Professor Jones is a trustee of the MMHA and has worked to ensure the campaign builds from the evidence base provided by the research findings.

-In response to the campaign, in 2016, NHS England announced an unprecedented £365m for Perinatal Health Services.
+In response to the campaign, in 2016, NHS England announced an unprecedented £365 million for Perinatal Health Services.

-This means that more than 80% of Care Commissioning Groups in England were able to deliver services meeting the NICE guidelines between 2016-2021, with 30,000 women in England being able to receive specialist mental health perinatal care not previously available.
+This means that more than 80 percent of Care Commissioning Groups in England were able to deliver services meeting the NICE guidelines between 2016 to 2021, with 30,000 women in England being able to receive specialist mental health perinatal care not previously available.